ccarrero-sf/cortex_agents_summit/README.md

 Now we have the tools ready to create our first App that leverages Cortex Agents API.

-## Setup Streamlit App that uses Cortex Agents API
+## Step 4: Setup Streamlit App that uses Cortex Agents API

 Create one Streamlit App that uses the Cortex Agents API.